astronomer/airflow-guides/guides/airflow-datasets.md

 ## Dataset concepts

 You can define datasets in your Airflow environment and use them to create dependencies between DAGs.
-To define a dataset, instantiate the `Dataset` class and provide a URI to the dataset.
-The URI can be any string, including an arbitrary name.
+To define a dataset, instantiate the `Dataset` class and provide a name for the dataset.
+The name should be in the form of a valid Uniform Resource Identifier (URI).
+In 2.4, Airflow simply treats the URI as a string (Airflow does not use the URI to connect to an external system), but using this naming convention helps you to easily identify which dataset in which location you are referring to and will ensure compatibility with future Airflow versions.

+> **Note:** The dataset URI is saved in plain text, so it is best practice to hide any sensitive values using environment variables or a secrets backend.

 You can reference the dataset in a task by passing it to the `outlets` parameter. `outlets` is part of the `BaseOperator`, so it's available to every Airflow operator.
 Defining an `outlet` tells Airflow that the task updates the given dataset.
+Note that it is up to the DAG author to figure out which tasks should be considered producer tasks for a dataset.
+You can define an `outlet` dataset on any task, even if that task doesn't actually operate on a dataset (for example, the sleeping BashOperator examples below).

 ```python
 from airflow import DAG, Dataset